lordzzz777/lordzzz777/README.md

-## <div align="center">Me llamo Estaban y desarrollo en iOS </div>
+## <div align="center">My name is Esteban, and I develop for iOS. </div>

-- 🌱 Actualmente estoy aprendiendo SwiftUI
+ 🌱 I am currently learning SwiftUI.

-- ❓Pregúntame acerca de las cosa relacionadas con swiftUI
+ ❓|Ask me about things related to SwiftUI.

-- ⚡ Soy musico (toco piano), me gusta lo relacionado con la tecnología
+ ⚡ I am a musician (I play the piano), and I like things related to technology.

 <br/>